rriemann/middleman-blog-template-duocolor/README.md

 * Be aware that embedding widgets (G+, Twitter, Gist) will reveal information about your visitors to these services.

-The template is somehow prepared for hosting on github, that's why the errorpage will be named `404.html` and a `CNAME` file will be put in your document root with your hostname.
-If you don't have a custom domain, you may remove this file.
+The template is somehow prepared for hosting on github, that's why the errorpage will be named `404.html`.
+If you have a custom domain, you may want to add a `CNAME` file to the `source` directory.

 ## Checklist